Mary Craig Ministries

 Other Helpful Links

-CHRISTIANITY / MESSIANIC
+CHRISTIANITY / THEOLOGY

 We have listed these sites because they have material which we have found to be very profitable.
 But we have not been able to exhaustively examine each site.
 We also can't vouch for those to whom they link.
 While we may not agree with every single point on these web sites, they offer valuable insights in the work of Christ and the Christian life.
 Always be a good Berean, and check out things for yourself in the Word and through prayer, seeking the truth.
 We are called to follow Christ, not men, and to be led by the Holy Spirit, not by the dictates or dogmatics of men.
 If you find something that is questionable, please let us know.
 We will look into it, and take whatever corrective action is necessary.
 Dr. Mary Craig

-Messiahrevealed.org: 300 Old Testament prophecies foretelling the coming of the Messiah and their fulfillment in Jesus of Nazareth.
+300 Old Testament prophecies foretelling the coming of the Messiah and their fulfillment in Jesus of Nazareth.

 Jews for Jesus: Why believe? . . .
 How to Believe . . .
 Jews who believe . . .
 Full Articles Index

-Chaim (Life): A reformed ministry to Jewish people.
+Chaim (Life): A Reformed ministry to Jewish people.

 SeekGod.org - The Deity of Christ: Scriptures and charts covering every aspect of the deity of Christ.
 The best we've seen on the Net so far!